gbene00/azure-homeLabLandingZone/env/platform/README.md

 The platform layer deploys **shared Azure services** that support all landing zones.

+---

-## Scope
+## Purpose

-This layer provides foundational infrastructure that workloads depend on.
+This layer provides the foundational infrastructure required by workloads, without being tied to any specific application.

+---

+## Responsibilities

+- Create shared platform resource groups
+- Deploy centralized logging and monitoring
+- Build the hub virtual network
+- Provide outbound connectivity via NAT Gateway
+- Expose shared services to landing zones

+---

-### Resources typically managed here
+## Resources managed

 - Platform resource groups
-- Centralized logging and monitoring
+- Log Analytics workspace
+- Azure Monitor action groups
-- Hub virtual network
+- Hub virtual network and subnets
-- Outbound connectivity services
-- Shared identity-related infrastructure
+- NAT Gateway and associations

+---

-## Typical responsibilities
+## Design considerations

-- Create the hub network used by all spokes
-- Provide centralized Log Analytics
-- Configure alerting and diagnostics sinks
+- Platform resources are long-lived and stable
+- No workload-specific resources are deployed here
-- Enable shared services used by multiple landing zones
+- Outputs are consumed by landing zones via remote state

+---

 ## Dependency model

 - Depends on the governance layer
-- Must be deployed before landing zones
+- Must be deployed before any landing zone